evgueni-ovtchinnikov/raleigh/README.md

 	- on either side of a given real value
 	- nearest to a given real value
 * If the number of eigenvalues needed is not known in advance (as is normally the case with PCA), the computation will continue until user-specified stopping criteria are satisfied (e.g. PCA approximation to the data is satisfactory).
-* The core solver is written in terms of abstract vectors, owing to which it will work on any architecture verbatim, provided that basic linear algebra operations on vectors are implemented.
+* The core solver is written in terms of abstract vectors, owing to which it will work on any architecture verbatim, as long as basic linear algebra operations on vectors are implemented.
 Currently, MKL and CUBLAS implementations are provided with the package, in the absence of these libraries NumPy algebra being used.

 ### Dependencies